exalearn/ExaMol/examples/redoxmers-bebop/README.md

 There are a few limitations to be aware of for now:

-1. We can only run a single Gaussian calculation per block of nodes
+1. Every calculation runs on a single node, regardless of size
+1. Large molecules use the ASE optimizer, smaller ones use Gaussian's